lep/compressmpq/Readme.md

 Option	| Default | Explanation
 --------|---------|------------
+--cache, -c | not set | Uses a persistent read-write cache.
 --threads, -t | 2 | The number of threads that are started.
 A good value would be the number of cores your CPU has.
 --iterations, -i | 15 | How many iterations are spent on compressing every file.
 Increasing this slows down the tool even further.
 --listfile, -l | not set | Additional listfile if the map internal listfile is not sufficient/non existent.